theimowski/master-thesis/docs/section-research.md

 Following are some of the main benefits that functional programming may bring for building and maintaining business applications:

-* **immutability** - data does not have any behavior which can mutate its internal state - it is hence thread-safe by definition, allowing to scale out easily
+* **immutability** - data does not have any behavior which can mutate its internal state - it is hence thread-safe by definition, allowing to scale out easily,
-* **less code** - functional code is more concise, thus is more likely to contain less defects
+* **less code** - functional code is more concise, thus is more likely to contain less defects,
-* **strongly static typing** (applicable for statically typed functional languages) - type systems of F# or Haskell are very strict, therefore can detect more issues in compile time
+* **strongly static typing** (applicable for statically typed functional languages) - type systems of F# or Haskell are very strict, therefore can detect more issues in compile time,
-* **composition** - fine-grained functions can be composed into larger building blocks without losing precious properties of pure functions
+* **composition** - fine-grained functions can be composed into larger building blocks without losing precious properties of pure functions,
-* **no side effects** - functional programming is all about transforming inputs to outputs {{{leanfunprog}}} which eliminates bizarre order dependencies from code and results in better reasoning about the code
+* **no side effects** - functional programming is all about transforming inputs to outputs {{{leanfunprog}}} which eliminates bizarre order dependencies from code and results in better reasoning about the code.

 Hopefully the research confirmed that it is not only possible, but even profitable to build real-world applications using functional programming.